simonesilvestroni/m2m-website/_posts/2021-06-03-the-die-is-cast.md

 **Romy Gensale**<br>
 Background vocals

-## Production
+### Production

-Recorded between the UK, Italy and the United States.<br>
+- Recorded between the UK, Italy and the United States
-_Papillon_ produced by Simone Silvestroni and Gerald Duchene. _Land Of Kings_ produced by Simone Silvestroni.<br>
+- _Papillon_ produced by Simone Silvestroni and Gerald Duchene
+- _Land Of Kings_ produced by Simone Silvestroni
-Mixed and mastered by Simone Silvestroni.
+- Mixed and mastered by Simone Silvestroni

-{: .detached .small }
-<sup>&copy;</sup> 2018 Music and lyrics Dan Ecclestone.<br>
+<small>&copy; 2018 Music and lyrics Dan Ecclestone.</small>

-<sup>&copy;</sup> 2021 Remix produced and arranged by Simone Silvestroni and Gerald Duchene.
+<small>&copy; 2021 Remix produced and arranged by Simone Silvestroni and Gerald Duchene.
 The copyright in this sound recording is owned by Minutes to Midnight and Gerald Duchene.
 Minutes to Midnight is the exclusive trademark of Simone Silvestroni.
-All trademarks and logos are protected.
+All trademarks and logos are protected.</small>

-{: .detached }
-Released <strong>3 June 2021</strong>.
+Released: 3 June 2021.